 Plagiarism is a serious academic offence.
-Plagiarism occurs when a student submits work for credit that includes the words, ideas, or data of others, without citing the source from which the material is taken.
-Plagiarism can be the deliberate use of a whole piece of work, but more frequently it occurs when students fail to acknowledge and document sources from which they have taken material according to an accepted manuscript style (e.g., APA, MLA, etc.).
+Plagiarism occurs when a student submits work for credit that includes the words, ideas, or data of others, without citing the source from which the material is taken, including A.I. generated language.
+Plagiarism can be the deliberate use of a whole piece of work, but more frequently it occurs when students fail to acknowledge and document sources from which they have taken material (including A.I.) according to an accepted manuscript style (e.g., APA, MLA, etc.).
 Except with explicit permission of the instructor, resubmitting work which has previously received credit is also considered plagiarism.
 Students who plagiarize material for assignments will receive a mark of zero (F) on the assignment and may fail the course.
 Plagiarism may also result in dismissal from a program of study or the University.